 Those on hemodialysis may need higher doses because they lose more water-soluble vitamins than those not on hemodialysis.
 Too much pyridoxine can cause nerve damage; it’s important not to exceed 150 mg.

 Vitamin B9 (Folic Acid)

 Vitamin B9 is one type of vitamin that humans need.
 It is known mostly by the name folic acid and its chemical abbreviation, a term derived from the Latin “folium”, which means leaf.

-Vitamin B9 are complex because they have many different cell-specific functions.
+Vitamin B9 is complex because they have many different cell-specific functions.
 The body gets folic acid from an outside source such as food or supplements because our intestines cannot produce them on their own!

-Folate is also found in dark-brown bread (which use molasses instead of corn syrup as a sweetener) and in some breakfast cereals that are higher in fiber.
+Folate is also found in dark-brown bread (which uses molasses instead of corn syrup as a sweetener) and in some breakfast cereals that are higher in fiber.
 It can also be taken in the form of supplements.

 Vitamin B12 (Cobalamin)

 B12 is a cobalamin, which means that it contains cobalt.
 Cobalamin is the general term in nutritional sciences for all forms of what were once called vitamin B12.